cockroachdb/docs/src/current/cockroachcloud/connect-to-your-cluster.md

 ## Authorize your network

 {{site.data.alerts.callout_info}}
-Removing or adding an authorized network on your {{ site.data.products.dedicated }} cluster may take several seconds to take effect.
+Removing or adding an authorized network on your {{ site.data.products.dedicated }} cluster may take a few seconds to take effect.
 {{site.data.alerts.end}}

 {% include cockroachcloud/authorize-your-clusters-networks.md %}